 - You can purchase sunlight calculators on Amazon.
 Sunlight calculators work by measuring how many hours of sunlight an area receives throughout the day.
 Just leave them in the spot you want to start your garden, and they do all the hard work for you.

 - Pay close attention to where trees and large shrubs grow.
 Not only do you want to note the shade they produce, but you also want to make sure that you don’t put your garden too close to any of them as their large roots could interfere with the roots of the plants in your garden.
 If this is unavoidable, you can still plant your garden next to them as long as they can get plenty of sun.
-You’ll have to build a plywood bottom on your bed to help keep the outside roots from growing in.
+You’ll have to build a plywood bottom on your bed or use Smart Pots to help keep the outside roots from growing in.
 Be sure to drill holes in the plywood bottom for drainage.

 - Convenience is something that you may want to consider when planning your garden.
 Make sure your garden is somewhere that is easily accessible to you and maybe even within your line of view to help you remember to work out there and harvest your food.
 We have our large garden area sectioned off behind a fence, but we have a smorgasbord of Smart Pots around our patio filled with things we commonly cook with like kitchen herbs, some tomatoes, peppers, garlic, and many other foods to make it more convenient when we’re in a hurry!

 - Plants can be heavily affected by wind, especially especially in the flat planes of the Midwest.
 Putting your garden in an area that receives protection from wind can really boost your production!
 You can also build wind-break walls using shade cloth attached to T-Posts or by trellising plants on the west sides of your bed.
 You’ll also need to avoid locations that are prone to flooding because even though plants love water, too much can cause just as many problems as not enough!